Special City Council Meeting Held in Goleta to Discuss Recent ICE Activities and Next Steps | News Channel 3-12

 Diego Avila brought a megaphone that he has been using to warn community members.

-"Trying to do something about it and this is one way showing up here, networking, connecting, making ourselves heard in this institution, so that is one way we can voice our opinions," Avila said.
+"Trying to do something about it and this is one way showing up here, networking, connecting, making ourselves heard in this institution, so that is one way we can voice our opinions," Avila.

 Both men are part of a chapter of Union Del Barrio that tries to warn people about ICE activity.